 - Remarkable fact: The Platonians are a result of an eugenics program on their home planet of Sahndara.
 They arrived on Platonius 2500 years ago and formed an utopian society numbering just 38.

-- Remarkable kiss: "Plato's Stepchildren" is famous for featuring Kirk's and Uhura's "first interracial kiss" on American TV.
-However, even the racists who protested against it should have noticed it was a forced kiss (unfortunately!).
-Anyway, if it helped at least a tiny bit to demonstrate that we are all created equal, the kiss didn't miss its point.
+- Remarkable kiss: "Plato's Stepchildren" is famous for featuring Kirk's and Uhura's "first interracial kiss" on television.
+However, more recent research shows that it had happened before.
+Anyway, even the racists who protested against it should have noticed it was a forced kiss.
+But if it helped at least a tiny bit to demonstrate that we are all created equal, the kiss didn't miss its point.